 Did a distracted driver cause your car accident?
 Do you require medical treatment for your injuries?
-If so, contact DeMayo Law Offices, LLP and ask to speak with one of our dedicated Charlotte car accident lawyers.
-We’ll help you fight for justice and hold the other driver responsible for their careless actions.
+If so, contact DeMayo Law Offices, Your North Carolina Law Firm™.
+Our dedicated Charlotte car accident lawyers can help you fight for justice and hold the other driver responsible for their careless actions.

 We are proud that we have provided exceptional service and representation to more than 92,000 clients since our firm’s founding in 1992.
 When we take on a case, we fight to win, and we have a strong track record of success to show for it.

-To find out more about us or schedule your free consultation, call DeMayo Law Offices, LLP at (704) 333-1000 and speak with one of our Charlotte distracted driving accident lawyers.
+To find out more about us or schedule your free consultation, call DeMayo Law Offices at (704) 333-1000.

 Major Types of Distracted Driving

 There are three different kinds of distractions that can lead to an accident and cause someone harm.
 These distractions can occur alone or simultaneously.
 You should understand the fundamental differences between each, so you know how to seek financial compensation from the other driver.

 Manual distraction is the act of taking one or both hands off the wheel to perform another task besides driving.
 Without both hands steering the vehicle, it’s easier to lose control and get into an accident.
 Common examples of manual distractions include:

 Manually answering a call

 Changing the radio